 - Should I be concerned if adapter dimer products are present in my sequencing library?

-- What quantity of a sequencing library is required for sequence analysis on a NovaSeq X when a researcher constructs their own libraries?
+- What quantity of a sequencing library is needed for sequence analysis on a NovaSeq X when a researcher constructs their own libraries?

 - Can I provide custom primers for sequencing my libraries on the NovaSeq X?